 Internship with professional designers.
-Learning goals are set and a professor works with the student on a weekly basis to discuss the student's progress.
+Learning goals are set, and a professor works with the student on a weekly basis to discuss the student's progress .

-443 3D CAD
+443 3D DIGITAL DESIGN

-The course will cover 3D digital presentations.
+The course covers 3D digital presentations.
 Students will learn how to complete accurate 3D virtual interior spaces using a digital workflow.
-Software includes SketchUP and Enscape.
-The 3D digital presentations completed in class will enhance development of the student's portfolio.
+The software used include SketchUp and Enscape.
+The 3D digital presentations completed in class will enhance the development of the student's portfolio.